-London including Group Treasurer of Sedgwick Group plc, he was Group Finance Director, ICAP plc, a FTSE 100 company and the world's largest specialist inter-dealer broker from January 1999 to June 2006.
+London including Group Treasurer of Sedgwick Group plc, he was Group Finance Director of ICAP plc, a FTSE 100 company and the world's largest specialist inter-dealer broker from January 1999 to June 2006.
 He was Chief Operating and Financial Officer of Ashmore Group plc from 2006 to 2007 and was Chief Executive Officer of CMC Markets plc from 2007 to 2009.
-He is a Non-Executive Director of Hermes Fund Managers Limited, Royal Bank of Canada Europe Limited, Aberdeen Asset Management plc and AON UK Limited.
+He is a Non-Executive Director of Hermes Fund Managers Limited, Royal Bank of Canada Europe Limited, Aberdeen Asset Management plc, AON UK Limited, Clydesdale Bank plc and Crest Nicholson Holdings plc.